-- Introduction of members and procedural rules - Reporting Party, Responding Party, and Advisors are to address the Board only. - Reporting Party, Responding Party, and Advisors cannot interact with and are not permitted to speak to or question opposing party. - Reporting Party, Responding Party, and Advisors cannot interject or correct the Investigator or opposing party during the presentation of the case. - Presentation of the information and investigative report by the Investigator - Questions asked by Board (directed toward Investigator, or the Parties as necessary) - Closed deliberation, as determined by a majority vote, by Title IX Hearing Board.
+- Reporting Party, Responding Party, and Advisors are to address the Board only. - Reporting Party, Responding Party, and Advisors cannot interact with and are not permitted to speak to or question opposing party. - Reporting Party, Responding Party, and Advisors cannot interject or correct the Investigator or opposing party during the presentation of the case. - Presentation of the information and investigative report by the Investigator - Questions asked by Board (directed toward Investigator, or the Parties as necessary) - Closed deliberation, as determined by a majority vote, by Title IX Hearing Board.